derekjanni/derekjanni.github.io/_posts/2015-07-06-analyzing-mta-subway-data.md

 ![Grand Central Station Hourly Data](https://raw.githubusercontent.com/derekjanni/derekjanni.github.io/master/images/GST%20binning.png)

 If I had too much time on my hands, I'd do this for every station.
-If I wanted to make something that ties all of this back to the original question, I'd do what my friend Yong did (link here).
+If I wanted to make something that ties all of this back to the original question, I'd do what my friend <a href ="http://www.yongcho.com/">Yong</a> did.
 Check out his map of subway stations (the orange bubbles) mapped against median income in 2014 (the darker, the richer).
-Originally, I just stole the map from the US census, he overlayed some geo-coded data to the original product to give you, oh cherished reader, a cool (and interactive) way of looking at our findings for this project.
+Originally, I stole the map from the US census data archives, he overlayed some geo-coded data to the original product to give you a cool (and interactive) way of looking at our findings for this project.

 <iframe width="700" height="530" frameborder="0" scrolling="no" marginheight="0" marginwidth="0" src="http://yongcho.maps.arcgis.com/apps/Embed/index.html?webmap=fb685d8082c64d7c94ff27e23434e8c5&amp;extent=-74.0967,40.6705,-73.7794,40.8128&amp;zoom=true&amp;scale=true&amp;theme=light"></iframe>